Wegovy vs Zepbound 2026: Side-by-Side Results and Cost

 Editorial note

-Reviewed for clarity on March 19, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 A year ago, this comparison was mostly about average weight loss.
 In 2026, the conversation is wider.
 Wegovy now includes a higher-dose Wegovy HD option and oral Wegovy tablets, while Zepbound keeps expanding with newer device choices and stronger condition-specific positioning, including obstructive sleep apnea.